bonitasoft/bonita-doc/md/engine-api-overview.md

 # Engine API overview

-You can use the Bonita BPM Engine APIs to customize or add to the Bonita BPM software.
+You can use the Bonita Engine APIs to customize or add to the Bonita software.
 Typical developments are adding a connector, adding an actor filter, and replacing or supplementing a service.

 ## Concepts

 ### Session

-This version of Bonita BPM introduces the concept of a _session_.
+This version of Bonita introduces the concept of a _session_.
 A session is the context in which processing occurs, and is created when a user logs in to the Engine.

 The APIs remain available for the duration of a session.

 ### User validation

-This version of Bonita BPM introduces user validation: when a user name and password are sent to the Engine, it checks that the user exists in the current organization.
+This version of Bonita introduces user validation: when a user name and password are sent to the Engine, it checks that the user exists in the current organization.
 If the user is not known, an error is thrown and processing stops.

 ## APIs

-Bonita BPM Engine has the following Java APIs:
+Bonita Engine has the following Java APIs:
 | | |
 |:-|:-|
 | Identity API | Manages information about an organization, that is, the set of users who can act in processes.
 Handles creation, modification, and deletion of organizations, groups, roles, memberships, and users.|